nebyark/json-bourne/README.md

 # json-bourne
 ![alt text](https://i.imgur.com/8LnmYEn.jpg)
 The CIA's most dangerous JSON payload to model file tool.
+At the moment, only Swift classes are supported.

 ## Requirements
 * Python 3.x